is a sequence of letters, digits and underscores; but must not start with a digit.

 int topSecret = SECRET_NUMBER;

-topSecret is a variable of type int that is initialized with SECRET_NUMBER, which is 4.
 This method is preferred because if the initial secret number ever needed to be changed, all you need to do is change that const declaration in one spot and all places that use SECRET_NUMBER are automatically updated.